 Demography.
 Gouranadi Pourashava is about 11.5 sq. kilometers and comprises around 42,438 numbers of people (male 21,205 and female 21,233).
 Area of Gouranadi Pourashava is not a high-density area compared to upazila density.
 The average population density of Gouranadi Pourashava area is 2,438 person /sq.km.
-Information on population and number of households with average size of Gouranadi Pourashava
+Information on population and number of households with average size of Gouranadi Pourashava. ( Source: BBS, 2011)

 Land use pattern.
-Agricultural land use (62.98%) dominates the Pourashava area; followed by residential land use (21.58%), water body (10.70%), circulation network (1.48%) and Commercial (0.79%).
+Agricultural land use (62.98%) dominates the Pourashava area; followed by residential land use (21.58%), water body (10.70%), circulation network (1.48%) and Commercial (0.79%). ( Source: BBS, 20211)

 Household income.
 There are different types of income groups of people living at Gouranadi Pourashava area.
 About 38.9% of the households’ incomes are within the range of Tk 5,001 – Tk.10, 000 per month.
 Further, 30.2% of the household have income per month Tk.
 2,500 – Tk.
 5000; 14.9% have Tk.10,001 - Tk.
 15,000 and have 5.7% Tk.
 15,001– Tk.
-20,000.
+20,000. ( Source: BBS, 2011)

 Literacy rate and educational institutions.
 Educational institutions include 2 colleges, 6 secondary schools and 15 primary schools, 4 madrashas.
-The rate of literacy of Gouranadi a Pourashava is 68.9% where the national level the literacy rate is about 51.8%.
+The rate of literacy of Gouranadi a Pourashava is 68.9% where the national level the literacy rate is about 51.8%. ( Gouranadi Pourashava)

 Physical Cultural Resources..
 The subproject components are not immediately located near historical, cultural and archaeological sites, no excavation works will be conducted in the vicinities of such sites.
 There are some archaeological sites in Upazila which Qasba Mosque, Mahilara Sarkar Math and Kamalpur Mosque and they are located from 2 km to 20 km distance from different location of the different roads.